 Architectural innovation involves taking existing ideas, strategies, or solutions from one field and applying it to a new market.

-Famous examples – IBM with multi-core processor, Benz with internal combustion engine
+Famous examples – IBM with multi-core processor, Benz with an internal combustion engine

-Incremental innovation involves a culture where continuous improvement makes a significant impact over a wide range of areas.
+Incremental innovation involves a culture where continuous improvement significantly impacts a wide range of areas.

 Famous examples – KLM Airlines with commercial aviation, Proctor and Gamble with a synthetic detergent

 Disruptive innovation involves the creation of new solutions to serve existing markets.
-As the markets already exist, practical solutions can be better tested for salability.
+As the markets already exist, practical solutions can be better tested for scalability.

 Famous examples – Airbnb with collaborative revenue generation, Aldi with discount stores

-In essence, ideation is the generation and communication of the originality of thought and innovation is the selection of the right business ideas, refining them, and exercising its implementation into the business.
+In essence, ideation is the generation and communication of the originality of thought and innovation is the selection of the right business ideas, refining them, and exercising their implementation into the business.

 Regardless, small businesses must commercialize innovation to realize profits.